Dombarth/tilers-sydney/how-we-work.md

 ---
 layout: page
-title: "How We Work | Professional Tiling Services Sydney"
+title: "How We Work: Professional Tiling Services Sydney"
-seo_title: "How We Work | Tiler Sydney | Harbour Tiling Process"
+seo_title: "How We Work: Tiler Sydney: Harbour Tiling Process"
 subtitle: "Clear process — preparation, tiling, and quality finish"
 description: "How Harbour Tiling works - our approach to bathroom, kitchen, and floor tiling in Sydney.
 Preparation, clear communication, quality craftsmanship."
 permalink: /how-we-work/